jiaxin4/logisticCEE/README.md

 * [DataAnalysis_functions.R](DataAnalysis_functions.R): the code contains functions for fitting the proposed estimators in data analysis.

 * [DataAnalysis.R](DataAnalysis.R): the code for running the marginal and moderation analyses in the paper.
+The data used in the analysis can be found [here](https://osf.io/mtcfa).

-## 2. Data analysis
+## 2. Results in Paper and Corresponding Code

+### 2.1 Simulations

+* Simulation study in Section 5.1: the code is in [Simulation1.R](Simulation1.R).

+* Simulation study in Section 5.2: the code is in [Simulation2.R](Simulation2.R).

+### 2.2 Data Analysis of Drink Less Micro-Randomized Trial

+* The Drink Less data is available [here](https://osf.io/mtcfa).

+* Marginal and Moderation Analysis: the code is in [DataAnalysis.R](DataAnalysis.R)